jeancomp/OpenDPMH/README.md

 ### Architecture

 The framework <i>OpenDPMH</i> is implemented in the Java language for the Android operating system.
-The project is open source, available on GitHub~\cite{githubjean} under the LGPL-3.0 license.
+The project is open source, available on <a href="https://github.com/jeancomp/OpenDPMH">GitHub</a> under the LGPL-3.0 license.
 It is divided into two main parts: <i>Core</i> and <i>Plugin</i>, as illustrated in the framework architecture in Figure~\ref{fig:framework}. <i>Core</i> part is consumed by a main application and provides features for the management of sensors, raw data processing modules, one or more plugins, and data composition and distribution.
 The <i>OpenDPMH</i> architecture is enabled to add plugins (<i>Plugin</i> part in Figure~\ref{fig:framework}), which extend the framework's capabilities by allowing the addition of new data processing modules.

 <h5 align="center">